 As can be imagined, because of its idyllic and semi-tropical setting, the Great Barrier Reef offers a number of island resorts, for those who want to linger longer than a day trip.
 These vary tremendously from islands that only offer national park campgrounds for people who bring in their own tents, to those with medium priced family resorts and others that are frankly upmarket and exclusive.
 All can be reached by the resorts' transfer boats or aircraft, by inter island ferries or water taxis, or by one's own boat.
 Most guest accommodation is not equipped with telephones or television sets, although they are likely to have ceiling fans and refrigerators.
 Here are the most popular of them:

-Heron Island Resort is at the southern end of the Reef.
 Heron Island is pure coral, so guests walk straight from the beach to the reef edge, where the waters are teeming with all kinds of aquatic life.
 At high tide, the reef becomes a swimming pool in Paradise and at all times the beaches are also out of this world.
 There is accommodation to suit all budgets and the lovely Pandanus lounge has wall to wall windows, for sitting indoors but feeling you are outside.
 Giant turtles lay their eggs on this island and right by the water's edge is a giant chessboard, with pieces almost knee high.
 The forest areas are home to thousands of Noddy Terns and almost every tree is laden with their ramshackle nests.
 The sunset cheese and wine cruises are popular, as are those for divers in the afternoons.
 In the evening, Baillie's bar becomes a popular gathering point for guests.
 By day, there are reef fishing expeditions, tennis, dive tuition, island walks and trips across to Wilson's Island, for a barbecue lunch.
 The suites are all beautifully equipped and self contained, while the Lodge offers budget priced accommodation in rooms that sleep four people.

 Bedarra Island Resort been designed to totally harmonise with the natural surroundings, to create an environment of peace and privacy for a maximum of 32 guests, accommodated in 16 self contained, cathedral ceilings, spacious villas of polished Australian timbers.
 Here they operate a cashless society, because all the beautifully prepared meals, using the freshest produce are included in the overall tariff.
 And what's more, all the wines and alcoholic beverages are included too!
 There is a fresh water swimming pool for those who prefer it and delightful walks amid the tropical rainforest.
 There is also a guest lounge with 24 hour bar service, a grand piano, a floodlit tennis court, a spa and plenty of water sports gear.
 This is a resort for adults, not children.